Artboard 10 Copy 13.png

 Onboarding and Help Ideation

-The help screens were intended to be a quick introduction / user onboarding feature for how to use the build interface.
+The help screens were intended to be a quick introduction/onboarding feature for how to use the build interface.
 Given the limited time frame and budget, I was only able to deliver a visual template with examples of the implementation.
 It would have been great to go deeper and help develop an interactive help feature that coached users as they created their first project.

 Some Kind Words from the Client: